andyle1995/andyle1995.github.io/index.md

 This guide aims to inform humanities and information science scholars on the fair use of copyrighted material in the United States.
 In particular, this guide focuses on fair uses of physical material (e.g. books, poems, photographs, etc.) in order to avoid the murkier waters of born digital documents and fair use under the Digital Millennium Copyright Act (DMCA).

-The sections of this guide cover a brief history of U.S.C Title 17, the four factors of fair use and their implementation, relevant decisions that shaped their interpretation today, and common “copyright myths” that permeate pop culture and academia alike.
-This guide is not comprehensive and should be used as a starting point for intellectual property research.
+The sections of this site cover a brief history of U.S.C Title 17, the four factors of fair use and their implementation, relevant decisions that shaped their interpretation today, and common “copyright myths” that permeate pop culture and academia alike.
+This guide is not comprehensive and should be used only as a starting point for intellectual property research.

 **DISCLAIMER:** The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.